-most famous artists and inventors throughout history had ADD, which allowed them to harness acute, sustained focus for extraordinary periods enough, enabled them to produce tremendous works of art or significant and important inventions, which have contributed greatly to our advancement Once diagnosed, attention span issues can be easily managed, and various treatment modalities are discussed later in this article.
-It's also important to know that certain kinds of professions or occupations abilities and skills that are possessed by ADD’ers!
+most famous artists and inventors throughout history had ADD, which allowed them to harness acute, sustained focus for extraordinary periods was sufficient, enabled them to produce tremendous works of art or significant and important inventions, which have contributed greatly Once recognized, attention span issues can be easily managed, and various treatment modalities are discussed later on.
+It's also important to understand that certain kinds of professions or occupations require abilities and skills that are possessed by ADD’ers!
 As mentioned under